LorenzoAlluminio/blockchain-based-identity-management/docs/demos/demo_access_control.md

 # Demo on certificate-based access control

-N.B. in this demo for the sake of simplicity the subscription are generated from the Admin of the globalMSP; in a real scenario this would not make sense since the globalMSP is not a service provider outside the blockchain.
+N.B. in this demo for the sake of simplicity the subscriptions are generated from the Admin of the globalMSP; in a real scenario this would not make sense since the globalMSP is not a service provider outside the blockchain.

 1. Run `./byfn.sh` to setup the network and `docker exec -it cli bash`.
 2. Set ORD_STRING and PEER_STRING: